-Apply liquid nonflammable household cleaner to the stained area and rub with a cloth until all excess dye is removed.
+Apply liquid nonflammable household cleaner to the stained area and rub with a cloth until all excess dve is removed.

 - 3. Wipe thoroughly with a damp cloth. - 4.
-Tumble a load of rags to dry.
+Tumble a load of clean cloths, using air cycle, to dry.

 Explosion Hazard